-Catholics for Choice received a three star rating from Charity Navigator.
+Catholics for Choice received a four star rating from Charity Navigator.
 We make sure your generous gifts are well spent on the education and advocacy you care about.

 Federal employees, please designate #11207 on your Combined Federal Campaign pledge.